 The Pink® Open Market

-The third tier in the OTC Markets and the most challenging for investors and traders.
+The third tier in the OTC Markets, and the most challenging for investors and traders, is the Pink® Open Market .
 The reason being, there is no minimum financial standards, and it consists of companies reluctant to provide sufficient enough information for investors to make thoughtful decisions.
 With that said, this tier is broken down even more into three segments: Current Information, Limited Information, and No Information.
 And the plot thickens by having two more market designations: Caveat Emptor and OTC, Other OTC or Grey Market.

 You’ll see signs like this one:

 As you can see there are levels to the OTC Markets.
-As investors and traders it’s our jobs to find money making opportunities in the market.
+As investors and traders, it’s our job to find money-making opportunities in the market.
 Of course, not all OTC stocks are the same and it’s up to us to do due diligence before making any investment and/or trading decisions.